 MP for Oxford East

-Anneliese Dodds is the Labour (Co-operative) MP for Oxford East, first elected in 2017.
-She has held ministerial roles in 2024–2025 (Minister for Women and Equalities and for Development) and has served in opposition as Shadow Chancellor and in other frontbench positions, including Chair of Labour’s policy review and as Party Chair.
+Anneliese Dodds is the Labour (Co-op) MP for Oxford East, first elected in 2017.
+She has held several senior frontbench roles, including Shadow Chancellor of the Exchequer and ministerial posts for Women and Equalities and for Development in 2024–2025, and has led Labour policy work as Chair of the Labour Policy Review and as Party Chair.

 Generated 21 February 2026